fssnippets/fssnip-website/README.md

    various work items.
 Many of them not too hard and so this might be a fun way to contribute to your first open-source F# project!

  * To discuss the project, join the `#fsharp` channel on [functionalprogramming.slack.com](https://functionalprogramming.slack.com).
+To join the Slack team, go to [Slack Guide](http://fsharp.org/guides/slack/).
 Feel free to ping me on Twitter at [@tomaspetricek](https://twitter.com/tomaspetricek).

 Running web site locally
 ------------------------